 06 / Proficiency of English: All prospective students need to provide a proof of sufficient knowledge of English.
 This proof can be provided by presenting a language test or a certificate that your current/former language of instruction is/was English (see list below).

-- a diploma of secondary or higher education where English was the language of instruction
+- having a diploma of secondary or higher education where English was the language of instruction

 - having successfully completed at least one school year of secondary education where English was the language of instruction

-or having successfully completed one of the following language proficiency tests corresponding to the Common European Framework of Reference with minimum level B2:
+- or having successfully completed one of the following language proficiency tests corresponding to the Common European Framework of Reference with minimum level B2:

 - TOEFL iBT with minimum level: 79